folkehelseinstituttet/ngs_scripts/nextstrain/README.md

 # Step 5: Make the Nextstrain build
 Log on to the `ngs-worker-1` VM.
 Swith to the `ngs` user with `sudo -u ngs /bin/bash`
-Run the wrapper script with `bash /home/ngs/ngs_scripts/nexstrain/wrapper.sh`
+Run the wrapper script with `nohup /home/ngs/ngs_scripts/nexstrain/wrapper.sh &`

 # Step 6: Upload the build
 You need to have a Nextstrain account and to remember your credentials.
 And make sure there are no old build files in `/home/ngs/ncov/auspice/`.